Ravishukla1234/ActiveLearning-ObjectDetection/readme.md

 <p>
 <b>Amazon SageMaker Ground Truth</b> can be easily and inexpensively used to build accurately labeled machine learning (ML) datasets.
 Active learning can be used with SageMaker Ground Truth to reduce the labeling cost.
-This blog post can be used to  create an active learning workflow for object detection(bounding box) task using SageMaker in-built algorithm to run training and inference in that workflow.
+This post can be used to  create an active learning workflow for object detection(bounding box) task using SageMaker in-built algorithm to run training and inference in that workflow.
 This example can be used as a starting point to perform active learning and auto annotation with a <b>custom labeling job</b>.
 </p>

 <h3>Prerequisites and necessary setup</h3>